 Peter tells us in his first letter, that it is through Christ we believe in God, 1 Peter 1:20-21.
 And if God hadn’t sent Jesus Christ into the world, many of us would still be idol worshippers and in our sin and so, it’s because of Jesus’ divine sacrifice, that makes saving faith possible.
 Peter is saying we need to be willing to receive the blessing of faith which God gives us through His Word, Hebrews 4:2.

-But why is this faith so precious?
+Why is this faith so precious?
 Not only because the object of our faith in Jesus Christ, the Son of God but also because ‘Abraham believed God, and it was accounted to him for righteousness’, Romans 4:3.

 In other words, Abraham was totally convicted that God was real and that what God said was true.
 He understood that his faith was precious not only to him but also to God.

-Another blessing is found in the words, ‘grace’ and ‘peace’, which were common forms of greetings in Biblical times.
+Another blessing is found in the words, ‘grace’ and ‘peace’, 2 Peter 1:2, which were common forms of greetings in Biblical times.
 If we were to speak to someone and say, ‘grace be upon you’, this would mean that we would want God’s unmerited favour to rest upon that person.
 We would want nothing but the best for them.

 And if we were to speak to someone and say, ‘peace be with you’, this means that we would want the natural result of having God’s grace upon them, which is peace.